divyatiwari5/KanbanCalendar/README.md

 This Kanban Calendar is a responsive web application built with Next.js that allows users to:
 - View and interact with a weekly calendar interface
 - Drag and drop events to reschedule them
+- Smooth navigation between days by swiping left and right on mobile
+- Smooth navigation between days by selecting any date on mobile
 - View detailed information about events when clicked
 - Navigate between weeks with intuitive controls